 - 4 spring onions, sliced

 - large handful bean sprouts

 - 1 tbsp lime juice (about half a lime)

 - 4 tbsp kecap manis

 - 2 tbsp light soy sauce (no sweat if you only have a different kind)

 - Cook noodles until just al dente – about 3 minutes.
 Then transfer to a bowl of cold water to ensure they’re peppy when we need them.

-- Combine all of the sauce ingredients in a bowl.
+- Combine all of the sauce ingredients (sriracha through to soy sauce) in a bowl.